flyer1212/Microservice-trade-off/microservice-benfits-pains.md

    (Deployment of a large complex system is always a problem however incase of microservices architecture integration between microservices and the deployment of microservices is a major challenge which needs to be catered for from the initial design phase. )

+#   Microservices: Yesterday, Today, and Tomorrow

+#### 收益：
+1. A microservice is a cohesive, independent process interacting via messages.
+    （microservicesshouldbeindependentcomponents conceptuallydeployedinisolationandequippedwithdedicatedmemorypersistence tools (e.g. databases).）

+2. Microservices naturally lend themselves to containerisation （developers enjoy a high degree of freedom in the con?guration of the deployment environment that best suits their needs (both in terms of costs and quality of service).

+3. Scaling a microservice architecture does not imply a duplication of all its components （ developers can conveniently deploy/dispose instances of services with respect to their load ）

+4. 	developers can freely choose the optimal resources (languages, frameworks, etc.) for the implementationof each microservice

+5. Size
+   （only a single business capability.
+This brings bene?ts in terms of service maintainability and extendability.）

+6. Bounded context
+   （Related functionalities are combined into a single business capability, which is then implemented as a service）

+7. Independency
+    （—Each servicein microservicearchitectureis operationallyindependent from other services, and the only form of communication between services is throughtheir publishedinterfaces）

+8. Flexibility
+   （A system is able to keep up with the ever-changing business environment and is able to support all modi?cations that is necessary for an organisationto stay competitiveon the market）

+9. Modularity
+   （A system is composed of isolated components where each component contributes to the overall system behaviour rather than having a single componentthat offers full functionality）

+10. Evolution
+    （A system should stay maintainable while constantly evolving and adding new features.）

+#### 痛点：

+1. Dependability
+   （There are many pitfalls that we need to keep in mind when programming with microservices.
+   In particular, preventing programming errors is hard.
+Consequently, building dependablesystems is challenging.）

+2. Trust and Security
+   （The microservice paradigm poses a number of trust and security challenges.
+These issues are certainly not new, as they apply to
+   SOA and in general to distributed computing,but theybecomeevenmorechallengingin the contextof microservices. ）

+   （GreaterSurface Attack Area）

+    （Network Complexity）

+3.

 # 收益统计
 - independence or the autonomy of microservices (Scalability and flexibility, can be developed & deployed independently of other services, More efficient deployment of technology solutions)
 - agility, for incremental development (Agile) and continuous deployment of business software